 In addition to her food writing, she has also contributed to such magazines as Vogue, Gourmet and both British and American Harper's Bazaar, as well as a syndicated column on fashion and food for The New York Times.

-Lakshmi hosted Padma's Passport on The Food Network where she cooked diverse cuisine from around the world.
-Lakshmi has also hosted Planet Food, a documentary series broadcast on The Food Network and worldwide on the Discovery Channel.
-She journeyed to countries such as Spain and India.
-Lakshmi is Emmy nominated for her role as host and judge on Bravo's Top Chef, which has recently been awarded an Emmy for Outstanding Reality Competition Show.
+For the Food Network, she hosted Padma's Passport, where she cooked diverse cuisine from around the world.
+She also hosted Planet Food, a documentary series on the Food Network and broadcast worldwide on the Discovery Channel.
+Padma was nominated for an Emmy Award for her role as host and judge on Bravo's Top Chef, which won an Emmy for Outstanding Reality Competition Show.
 Other television credits include co-hosting Rai Television's Domenica In, Italy’s highest-rated morning news program.

 In 2009, Padma co-founded the Endometriosis Foundation of America alongside world-renowned Advanced Gynecological Surgeon Tamer Seckin, MD.
 After suffering from the disease for decades herself, she has been able to make amazing strides with the foundation, like launching the first interdisciplinary research facility in the country for Gynepathology as a joint project between Harvard Medical School and MIT, where she gave the keynote address at the Center’s opening in December 2009.
 Her efforts were recently recognized on the floor of the New York State Senate, where she succeeded in passing a bill related to teen health initiatives.
 The organization’s ENPOWR program has currently educated over 15,000 students about endometriosis in high schools across the state of New York.